Small in a huge chair; curvy and barefoot,

 Author's Notes/Comments:

 They tell me that the first draft of Frankenstein, now in the possession of the British Museum (where it was deposited by Mary Shelley's son), is full of the most atrocious spelling errors; and that the sole puncutation mark she used was a dash.
 Some scholars have suggested that, writing in the heat of inspiration after June 16, 1816 (in the wee hours of which she had the nightmare that inspired it), she could not have been bothered with the niceties of spelling and punctuation.
-Her journal which, if I recall correctly, was published around 1940 (by a scholar whose hostility toward her was obvious in his notations), has a long series of single entries of just two words---"Correct Frankenstein."
+Her journal which, if I recall correctly, was published around 1940 (by a scholar whose hostility toward her was obvious in his notations), gives a long series of single entries of just two words---"Correct Frankenstein."